 - a.
-BWC data relating to a criminal matter will be disclosed to the appropriate prosecuting authority. - b.
-BWC data may be further disclosed to court personnel as authorized by applicable rules of procedure and Minnesota Statutes sections 13.03, subdivision 6, and 13.825, subdivision 2 (d). - 8) Training - a.
 Officers who become aware of BWC data that may contain training value should notify their supervisor.
 BWC data may be shown to staff for public safety training purposes. - b.
-The Training Unit Commander will communicate with any employees depicted in the BWC data prior to use of the data for training.
-The Training Unit Commander will evaluate and consider any objections of officers depicted in the data prior to use of the data.
-In all cases the training value of the data will be the focal point of any consideration for use as part of a training session. - c.
-Field Training Officers (FTOs) may utilize their own or their recruit's BWC data with their recruit for the purpose of providing coaching and feedback on the recruit's performance. - 9) Evaluation of alleged misconduct. - a.
-Nothing in this policy limits or prohibits the use of BWC Data by the department to evaluate alleged misconduct or as a basis for discipline. - b.
-BWC data may be accessed by the internal affairs unit or any supervisor investigating a complaint of misconduct.
+The Training Unit commander will communicate with any employees depicted in the BWC data prior to use of the data for training.
+The Training Unit commander will evaluate and consider any objections of officers depicted in the data prior to use of the data.
+In all cases the training value of the data will be the focal point of any consideration for use as part of a training session.

+c.
+Field Training Officers (FTOs) may utilize their own or their recruit's BWC data with their recruit for the purpose of providing coaching and feedback on the recruit's performance.

+9) Evaluation of alleged misconduct

+- a.
+Nothing in this policy limits or prohibits the use of BWC data by the department to evaluate alleged misconduct or as a basis for discipline. - b.
+BWC data may be accessed by the Internal Affairs Unit or any supervisor investigating a complaint of misconduct.
 A complaint of misconduct may include any allegation of improper procedure or misconduct, from an informal allegation or question to a formalized internal affairs complaint.
 Informal allegations or questions should be handled within the unit consistent with the chain of command.
-Formal complaints should follow the procedure outlined in General Order230.00. - c.
-BWC data related to a formal complaint made against an officer during an internal investigation will temporarily be categorized as an Admin Hold under the Investigation of a Death/Admin Hold retention category. - 10) Public Release.
+Formal complaints should follow the procedure outlined in General Order 230.00. - c.
+BWC data related to a formal complaint made against an officer during an internal investigation will temporarily be categorized as an Admin Hold under the Investigation of a Death/Admin Hold retention category.

+10) Public Release

-Minnesota State Statute section 13.825, subdivision 2 defines instances in which BWC becomes public.
+Minnesota Statute 13.825, subdivision 2 defines instances in which BWC becomes public.
 Such data will be reviewed by the VMU prior to release.